Firoz800528/Firoz800528/README.md

 ---

 ### 👨‍💻 About Me
-I am a passionate Full Stack Developer specializing in building scalable and efficient web applications using modern technologies.
+I’m a dedicated MERN Stack Developer based in Bangladesh 🇧🇩.
+I love building full-stack applications using modern technologies like React, Node.js, and MongoDB.
-I enjoy working with JavaScript frameworks and libraries to create seamless user experiences.

----

-### 🚀 Current Activities
+🌱 Currently:
-- Exploring Next.js for SSR and static site generation
+- Exploring Next.js and TypeScript
-- Developing a Freelance Task Marketplace platform
+- Building a Freelance Task Marketplace
-- Learning advanced MongoDB optimization techniques
+- Learning backend optimization for MongoDB

 ---